cedarVM/PlannerSampling/README.md

 <a name="hutchingslamoreauxpedersen"></a>
 # Team JaVic

-There is a reason why this planner won out four separate times despite the tight roster for section 01.
+There is a reason why this planner won first place four separate times despite the tightly competitive roster for section 01.
+The interface is unpresuming and still articulates a great deal of power.
+Distinct functionalities are organized apart from one another, and related functionalities are close.
+Inspecting course information and dragging courses to distant semesters share the same click functionality.
+The search function is divided between an immediate and dedicated view.
+User information is strictly contained to the top rightmost widget and is separated from the rest of the view.
+Course removal is easy and intuitive.
+The dynamic space allocation on semesters leads to visual unification and responsiveness.

 <a name="reidmerrelbutler"></a>
 # Team bmr